-- Babysitter - fitness centre; and
+- Babysitter - fitness center; and

-- Babysitter - shopping centre.
+- Babysitter - shopping center.

 Home Support Worker Providers

-Home support workers help seniors, people with disabilities and individuals in rehabilitation by providing personal care and companionship during times of recovery, incapacitation and family disruption.
-Duties include but are not limited to preparing meals, feeding, bathing, changing dressings, administering medications and other routine housekeeping duties.
+Home support workers help seniors, people with disabilities, and individuals in rehabilitation by providing personal care and companionship during times of recovery, incapacitation, and family disruption.
+Duties include but are not limited to preparing meals, feeding, bathing, changing dressings, administering medications, and other routine housekeeping duties.
 Care is in their employer’s or client’s homes, in which the home support worker may be required to live.
 Home support workers may also care for children however it must not be their primary responsibility.